 It is known that glycans play crucial roles in almost all known biological processes, and they are a target for biotherapeutics as well as for biofuels and biomaterials.
 Therefore, the information about these complex carbohydrates are important to organize carefully and comprehensively integrate with other molecular data.

-Subsequently, the year 2018 in particular marked the announcement of three major glycan-related database integration projects: Glycomics at ExPASy funded by various Swiss public sources, GlyGen funded by the US National Institutes of Health, and GlyCosmos funded by the Japan Science and Technology Agency.
+Subsequently, the year 2018 is particular marked the announcement of three major glycan-related database integration projects: Glyco@Expasy funded by Swiss public sources including the State Secretariat for Education, Research and Innovation, GlyGen funded by the US National Institutes of Health, and GlyCosmos funded by the Japan Science and Technology Agency.
 In order to ensure that these projects do not duplicate efforts, the GlySpace Alliance consisting of these three groups was established in August, 2018.

 The GlyGen portal was launched in 2019 with a focus on resources for studying the glycome and glycoproteome in human, mouse, rat and viruses.
 It is developed with an extensive data integration component spanning multiple other -omics sources.
 It is introduced further here and detailed here.

 The GlyCosmos portal provides access to data and knowledge in glycoscience, including glycan-related genes, proteins, lipids, glycomes, pathways and diseases.
 The content is split into a section for repositories, and a section for data resources covering the various glycan-related databases and integrated datasets.
 The portal is introduced in this article.
 Among the unique features of GlyCosmos is the hosting of GlyTouCan, the universal glycan structure repository.